ethlo/cloud-gateway/README.md

 ### TemplateRedirect

 It supports regexp named parameters, otherwise you can also use numeric variables like `{{1}}` and `{{2}}`.
-You also have access to query paramters via `query`
+You also have access to query parameters via `query`

 Example shorthand: